afrakoma-dev/polya_finder/README.md

 # PolyA Finder

-A simple bioinformatics tool to detect polyadenylation signals like `AATAAA` in mRNA sequences.
+A simple bioinformatics tool to detect polyadenylation signals like `AAUAAA` in mRNA sequences.

 ## Features